-Each of these national parks has its unique rights to boast about their beauty and as well their interesting stories.
+Each of these national parks has its unique rights to boast about its beauty and interesting stories.
 These places have a tale to tell, and apart from its grandeur of nature, these national parks are indeed some of Europe’s well-kept secrets without denying.

 - 1. North York Moors National Park, England